 Looking for a quick comeback or insult?
-Here’s a few from the Old West sure to get the job done.
+Here are a few from the Old West sure to get the job done.

 He was mad enough to swallow a horn-toad backwards.